menu

 Occupations and Workforce

-When you are in Washington, you'll notice that it is more blue-collar than most other communities in America.
-41.33% of Washington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Washington is a blue-collar town, with 41.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Washington is a town of professionals, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Washington who work in healthcare (15.35%), management occupations (10.04%), and sales jobs (5.81%).

 Setting & Lifestyle